Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: Background and overview

-In the next section, we derive such a shadowing-masking term $S_k$ in an elegant way using the invariance principle.
-Once we have the formation of $S_k$ and thus $f(\bar x)$ for a single light path, the final multiple-bounce BSDF can be computed similar to Wang et al.~\shortcite{wang2021positionfree}.
+In the next section, we derive a segment term $S_k$ for a light path in an elegant way using the invariance principle.
+Once we have the formation of $S_k$ and thus $f(\bar x)$ for a single light path, the final multiple-bounce BRDF can be computed similar to Wang et al.~\shortcite{wang2021positionfree}.
 We just need unidirectional path tracing or bidirectional path tracing, both position-free, to sample in the path space $\bar x_\mathrm{W} = (\bd_0, \bd_1,\dots,\bd_k)$, where each sampled light path consists of only sampled directions.